Mohini (Tamil actress)

-Mahalakshmi Sreenivasan, OP, better known by her stage name Mohini, is an Indian former actress who has acted in Tamil, Telugu, Malayalam, Kannada and Hindi films.
+Mahalakshmi Sreenivasan, OP, better known by her stage name Mohini, is an Indian actress who has acted in Tamil, Telugu, Malayalam, Kannada and Hindi films.
 She is a member of the Lay Dominicans.
+She is set to make her comeback to cinema after a 15 year hiatus in Prithviraj Sukumaran starrer Khalifa: The Intro.

 Personal life

 Mohini converted to Catholicism in 2006.

 Career

 She worked in a huge number of superhit films like Aditya 369 (1991), Nadodi Pattukkaran (1992), Naan Pesa Ninaipathellam (1993), Pattukottai Periyappa (1994), Ee Puzhayum Kadannu (1996) and Mama Bagunnava (1997) to name a few.

 Her debut Malayalam movie was Naadody (1992) along with Mohanlal.
 Her performance in Ghazal (1993) and Parinayam (1994) was critically well acclaimed.

 Mohini has acted in over 100 movies in all South Indian languages and worked with renowned directors like Hariharan, Kamal and Singeetam Srinivasa Rao.
 She has also appeared in TV shows such as Kadhal Pagadai, Chinna Chinna Aasai - (Butterflies) and Kathanar Kadamattathu Kathanar.

 Following her conversion to Catholicism, Mohini began serving as an evangelist.